CRaFT: Circuit-Guided Refusal Feature Selection via Cross-Layer Transcoders: Preliminary

 \subsection{Attribution Graphs over CLT Features}

-Figure~\ref{fig:attribution_main} (right) shows the attribution graph constructed on top of the CLT representation.
+As illustrated in Figure~\ref{fig:attribution_main} (right), we construct an attribution graph $G(p)=(V,E)$ on top of the CLT representation for each prompt $p$.
 Concretely, we run a forward pass where each MLP output $\mathbf{m}^{\ell}_{t}$ is replaced by its CLT reconstruction $\hat{\mathbf{m}}^{\ell}_{t}$ (Eq.~\ref{eq:clt-dec}), so that downstream computations are expressed as additive contributions of sparse features.
-This yields a circuit-style view of how internal features influence downstream computations and, ultimately, the model's next-token prediction.
+The resulting graph gives a circuit-style view of the prompt-specific computation: nodes are CLT feature activations or selected output logits, and edges represent direct effects between them.